jmulet/moodle-tiny_widgethub/README.md

 - [Examples: Learn how to customize and create widgets.](docs/examples.md)
 - [Yaml API reference.](docs/api.md)

+## Migration from Moodle 4x to Moodle 5.0

+> [!IMPORTANT]
+> To ensure Bootstrap components that rely on JavaScript function correctly in both Moodle 4.x and Moodle 5.0, we recommend using both `data-xxx` and `data-bs-xxx` attributes in your widget templates.
+While this makes the templates slightly more verbose, it eliminates the need for custom JavaScript to handle attribute differences.

+For widgets already present on a page, you can automatically add the missing `data-bs-xxx` attributes.
+Refer to the `oninit.refractor.bs5` configuration option below for details.

 ## Configuration

 Administrators can manage widget definitions by customizing existing ones, creating new ones, or removing unwanted widgets.
 To access these options, simply type `widget` in the search field of the administrator area.